transmaxxing/transmaxxing.github.io/passing/physical/HAIR_REMOVAL.md

 Electrolysis permanent hair removal is a method of removing unwanted hair from the body using a small electric current.
 A fine needle is inserted into the hair follicle and an electric current is applied, which destroys the hair's growth cells.
 This process can be repeated until the hair follicle is completely destroyed, resulting in permanent hair removal.
 Electrolysis is often used on areas such as the face, legs, bikini line, and underarms.
 The procedure is relatively painless and can be done in a doctor's office or salon.

 The cost of electrolysis can vary widely depending on the area of the body being treated and the number of treatments needed.
 Generally, the cost of electrolysis for face and leg hair removal can range from $50 to $200 per session, with multiple sessions needed for full results.
+To fully complete electrolysis for fully permanent area hair removal it may take several years of sessions.

 {: .highlight }
 > Laser therapy and electrolysis both produce longer-lasting effects compared to shaving.
 But electrolysis seems to work the best.
 The results are more permanent.
 Electrolysis also carries fewer risks and side effects, and you don’t need the maintenance treatments required for laser hair removal.
 >
 > The downside is that electrolysis must be spread out over more sessions.
 It can’t cover large areas at once like laser hair removal can.
 Your choice may depend on how quickly you want to achieve short-term hair removal.

 [- Healthline](https://www.healthline.com/health/beauty-skin-care/laser-hair-removal-vs-electrolysis#takeaway)

+> Electrolysis can be done after laser therapy, but at the minimum you will need 1-2 weeks of healing time to prevent skin tissue damage.